The Tale of Igor's Campaign

-The Tale of Igor's Campaign or The Tale of Ihor's Campaign (Слово о пълкѹ Игоревѣ) is an anonymous epic poem written in the Old East Slavic language.
+The Tale of Igor's Campaign or The Tale of Igor's Campaign (Слово о пълкѹ Игоревѣ) is an anonymous epic poem written in the Old East Slavic language.

 The title is occasionally translated as The Tale of the Campaign of Igor, The Song of Igor's Campaign, The Lay of Igor's Campaign, The Lay of the Host of Igor, and The Lay of the Warfare Waged by Igor.

 The poem gives an account of a failed raid of Igor Svyatoslavich (d.
 1202) against the Polovtsians of the Don River region.

 While some have disputed the authenticity of the poem, the current scholarly consensus is that the poem is authentic and dates to the Middle Ages (late 12th century).

 The Tale of Igor's Campaign was adapted by Alexander Borodin as an opera and became one of the great classics of Russian theatre.
 Entitled Prince Igor, it was first performed in 1890.